-The International Association of GeoChemistry (IAGC) has been a pre-eminent international geochemical organization for over 40 years.
-Its principal objectives are to foster cooperation in, and advancement of, applied geochemistry, by sponsoring specialist scientific symposia and the activities organized by its working groups and by supporting its journal, Applied Geochemistry.
-The administration and activities of IAGC are conducted by its Council, comprising an Executive and ten ordinary members.
+The International Association of GeoChemistry (IAGC) has been a pre-eminent interna-tional geochemical organi-zation for over 40 years.
+Its principal objectives are to foster cooperation in the advancement of applied geochemistry by sponsoring specialist scientific symposia and the activities organized by its working groups and by supporting its journal, Applied Geochemistry.
+The administraition and activities of IAGC are conducted by its Council, comprising an Executive and ten ordinary members.
 Day-to-day administration is performed through the IAGC business office.